mspnp/aks-baseline/docs/deploy/10-workload.md

 ## Steps

-> :book: The Contoso app team is about to conclude this journey, but they need an app to test their new infrastructure.
+> :book: The Contoso workload team is about to conclude this journey, but they need an app to test their new infrastructure.
 For this task they've picked out the venerable [ASP.NET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/main/samples/aspnetapp).

 1. Customize the host name of the Ingress resource to match your custom domain. *(You can skip this step if domain was left as contoso.com.)*